awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create_deploy_PHP_symfony2.md

 After configuring Elastic Beanstalk, you are ready to deploy a sample application\.

-If you want to update your Elastic Beanstalk configuration, you can use the **init** command again\.
+To update your Elastic Beanstalk configuration, you can use the **init** command again\.
 When prompted, you can update your configuration options\.
-If you want to keep any previous settings, press the **Enter** key\.
+To keep any previous settings, press the **Enter** key\.

 **To deploy a sample application**

-+ From the directory where you created your local repository, type the following command:
++ From the directory where you created your local repository, type the following command\.

   ```
   eb deploy
   ```

-  This process may take several minutes to complete\.
+  This process can take several minutes to complete\.
 Elastic Beanstalk provides status updates during the process\.
 If at any time you want to stop polling for status updates, press **Ctrl\+C**\.
 Once the environment status is Green, Elastic Beanstalk outputs a URL for the application\.
 Copy and paste the URL into your web browser to view the application\.

 ## View the Application<a name="create_deploy_PHP_symfony2_update-view"></a>